The course is run through our online network and is designed to be completed in four weeks.

 My experience was positive.
 I enjoyed the challenge and the constructive feedback.
 It was great focusing on writing rather than the content that one does in the daily drudge of communicating.
 I liked writing for the pleasure rather than rushing through the normal communications of the day – bit like “stopping to smell the roses”.
 Charles Nesbitt, Somerset West

-Richard Beynon is an award-winning film and television scriptwriter with a long and accomplished career in the film and television industry.
+Richard Beynon is a story consultant and an award-winning film and television scriptwriter with a long and accomplished career in the industry.
 He has written for – or headed the storytelling teams of – many of country’s most popular soaps, dramas and comedies.
 These include S’gudi snaysi, Going Up, Soul City, Isidingo, Scandal, Rhythm City and Isibaya.
 He has lectured on writing for film and television at Wits.